iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 > Dont attempted to think of getting help all they do is deny<br> :date: __2020-09-26 19:00:17__

 > Doesn't work .
 Can't scroll on screen or get may location informaton<br> :date: __2020-09-09 13:06:18__

-> No point in having the app.
-You go to check your application status and it brings you to the website.
-App serves no purpose.<br> :date: __2020-09-05 00:28:47__